KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Displaymapping

+This section describes how the mapping of internal, scene linear light, values to display output values in the range [0 - 1.0] shall be done.

 Displaymapping will be done different depending on wether the output is an HDR or SDR capable display.
 If the output type is unknown then it shall be considered to be SDR, and the SDR ootf shall be used.